-Arthritis is inflammation inside a joint which come from damage to the cartilage.
+Arthritis is inflammation inside a joint which occurs from damage to the cartilage.
 It is often referred to as excessive “wear and tear.”
-The severity of symptoms can range from mild pain from time to time, to severe joint deformity and loss of mobility and function such as walking.
-Some with arthritis experience knee pain behind the knee, or knee pain on either side of the knee.
+The severity of symptoms can range from mild pain from time to time, to severe joint deformity.
+Loss of mobility and functions such as walking can be affected as well.
+Patients with arthritis can experience knee pain behind the knee, or side knee pain.
 The knee has 3 compartments:

 The remedy for knee pain is a little different for everybody but most people can benefit from specific strength exercises to improve the quadriceps and gluteal muscles.
 When you have pain and swelling inside the knee, the brain is signaled to decrease the contracting information to the muscles around the knee to protect it.
 The problem is that these muscle sometimes need help to learn how to begin to work properly again.
 Physical therapy may be necessary to re-educate proper muscle activity help decrease the swelling in the knee.

+Wearing proper shoes can improve the function of the knee and help to decrease pain in the knee.
+Sorry Ladies, but high heels can increase knee pain and wear and tear on the knee.
 Avoiding deep squats and kneeling activity can help to decrease pain in knee.
 Deep squats can cause the pressure between the knee cap and the thigh bone to increase.
 This pressure can cause increased wear and tear in the knee.